hermonochy/QuizMaster/README.md

 ### Quiz Game

-In a command line window, enter `./quiz` to start the application in Linux, or `run.bat` for Windows.
-To start the python file in Linux, enter `./quiz.py`.
+In a command line window, enter `./dist/quiz/quiz` to start the application in Linux, or `dist/quiz/quiz` for Windows.
+To start the python file in Linux, enter `./run.sh` and `run.bat` for Windows.

  Press either `Play a Quiz` or `Make a Quiz` in the homepage. `Make a Quiz` will open [QuizCreator](#quiz-creator), `Play a Quiz` will start the game (see below).